a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Rename a volume to have the same name as another.
 Verify that an error is shown and the icon is removed.

 * Launch DeskTop.
 Open a window.
 File > Quit.
 Launch DeskTop again.
 Ensure the window is restored.
 Try to drag-select volume icons.
 Verify that they are selected.

-* Launch Selector.
-Eject the disk with DeskTop on it.
-Type Q (don't click).
-Dismiss the dialog by hitting Esc.
-Verify that the dialog disappears, and the Apple menu is not shown.

-* Configure a system with a Mockingboard and a Zip Chip, with acceleration enabled (MAME works).
-Launch DeskTop.
-Run the This Apple DA.
-Verify that the Mockingboard is detected.

 * Launch DeskTop.
 Select a volume icon, where the volume contains no files.
 Special > Get Size.
 Verify that numbers are shown (0) for number of files and size used.
 * Use real hardware, not an emulator.
 Launch DeskTop.
 Select a volume icon.
 Special > Get Size.
 Verify that a "The specified path name is invalid." alert is not shown.